zhqduan/HUPAN-1/README.md

 Results could be found in the trim or filter directory.

-iii.After trimming or filtration of reads, the sequencing quality should be evaluated again by `qualitySta`, and if the trimming results are still not good for subsequent analyses, new parameters should be given and the above steps should be conducted for several times.
+iii.
+After trimming or filtration of reads, the sequencing quality should be evaluated again by `qualitySta`, and if the trimming results are still not good for subsequent analyses, new parameters should be given and the above steps should be conducted for several times.

 **(3) *De novo* assembly of individual genomes**